Alfresco/alfresco-js-api/README.md

 refreshTokenTimeout|  millisecond value, after how many millisecond you want refresh the token| 30000|
 redirectSilentIframeUri|  url to be redirect after silent refresh login| /assets/silent-refresh.html |
 silentLogin|  direct execute the implicit login without the need to call AlfrescoJsApi.implicitLogin() method|   false|
 publicUrls | list of public urls that don't need authorization.
-It is possible too pass absolute paths and string patterns that are valid for [minimatch](https://github.com/isaacs/minimatch#readme) |
+It is possible too pass absolute paths and string patterns.
+In patterns you can use * or ** wildcards.
+Single means that you can have anything in one part of URL for example http://some-public-url/path/* matches with http://some-public-url/path/test.
+Double means that you can have anything in any number of parts, for example http://some-public-url/path/** matches with http://some-public-url/path/test/some-test.|
 authorizationUrl| authorization url, relative to the host| /protocol/openid-connect/auth|
 tokenUrl| token url, relative to the host| /protocol/openid-connect/token|
 logoutUrl| logout url, relative to the host| /protocol/openid-connect/logout|